KarthikMahalingam8881/Energy_Consumption_Forecasting/README.md

 ### 2. **Data Preprocessing**
    - Handled missing values and outliers to ensure data integrity.
    - Normalized and scaled features for better model performance.
-   - Created additional features (if applicable) such as time-based features or aggregated metrics.
+   - Created additional features such as time-based features or aggregated metrics.

 ### 3. **Feature Engineering**
    - Extracted meaningful features from the dataset to improve the model's predictive power.
-   - Employed techniques such as moving averages, lag features, and Fourier transformations for time-series analysis.

 ### 4. **Model Implementation**
    - Built predictive models using machine learning algorithms such as Random Forest, XGBoost, or any other models explored.